ThamiBa/rust_project_fizz_buzz/README.md

 ## Overview

 This project is a simple implementation of the classic FizzBuzz problem using the Rust programming language.
-The program prints the numbers from 1 to 100.
+The program prints the numbers from 1 to 150.
 For multiples of three, it prints "Fizz" instead of the number, and for multiples of five, it prints "Buzz".
-For numbers that are multiples of both three and five, it prints "FizzBuzz".
+For numbers that are multiples of both three and five, it prints "FizzBuzz",If no of these statements are satisfied print out the number.

 ## Getting Started